folio-org/docs/content/en/docs/Access/Courses/courses.md

 You can choose which columns appear in your search results by clicking on the **Actions** menu.
 Under **Show columns**, check or uncheck columns to change what you see in the results pane.

 Use the **Search & filter** pane to find items on reserve for a specific course.
-Click on the course you wish to view reserves for.
+[Find the course](#searching-for-courses) you wish to view reserves for.
 Then scroll down to the Items section to see all the items on reserve for that course.

 ## Creating a course